hoffm386/module-one-final-project-guidelines-seattle-web-career-012819/README.md

 2. Migrate Database using: `rake db:migrate`
 3. Set the limit in api_communicator.rb:ln:8.
 This is the number of pokemon in the database
 4. Run `ruby bin/run.rb` to run the program
-   - The database will seed when you run it the first time, then you will be shown a cli prompt for your options
+   - The database will seed when you run it the first time.
+This will be slower depending on how many pokemon you decide to get.
-   - If you do not want the database to seed the second time you run the program (as it takes a while and will create duplicates), comment out cli.rb:ln:11 through cli.rb:ln:14

 This program is licensed under creative commons, feel free to use it in anyway you see fit.